 Our major routes are routinely patrolled and treated for snow and ice as necessary.
-In a snow emergency, road crews work around the clock in twelve hour shifts, keeping our nearly three hundred miles of roads open to the best of our ability.
+In a snow emergency, road crews work around the clock in twelve hour shifts, keeping our 269 miles of roads open to the best of our ability.

 If you don't see your road on the snow route map, it is most likely maintained by your city.
 Please note that we maintain no roads in the city of Portland.

 Portland | Gresham | Wood Village | Fairview | Troutdale | Maywood Park

 All of our roads are designated Priority 1 or Priority 2.